Open-PNT/firehose/README.md

 to build the subsequent `firehose-outputs` branch and point the `firehose-outputs.wrap` `revision` to that new commit in the project.

-# Generate ROS Ubuntu Development Packages via Docker
+# Building ASPN-ROS

 ## Explanation

 In the main container, the `aspn_ros` subdirectory is created in the output directory by `generate.py` (see below).
 It is populated with auto-generated ROS `.msg` files and staged Python ROS packages.
-To actually use these, however, they must be built by `colcon`, ROS's build tool (even though it's mostly Python, ROS's messaging system relies requires C extensions).
+To actually use these, however, they must be built by `colcon`, ROS's build tool (even though it's mostly Python, ROS's messaging system requires C extensions).
 Often, this will be done by the user (targeting their specific platform).
-For example, `smartcables` does this in ROS Docker container.
+For example, `smartcables` does this in a ROS Docker container.

+## Using CI's ASPN-ROS Ubuntu x86 development packages (easiest)

-To ease Python development, however, the CI also automatically builds our ROS packages for use with Ubuntu 22.04 (ROS Humble) and 24.04 (ROS Jazzy).
+To ease Python development, however, the CI also automatically builds our ROS packages for use with Ubuntu 22.04 (ROS Humble) and 24.04 (ROS Jazzy) on x86 machines.
 Due to the complexity of the ROS build system, the builds occur in isolated Docker containers.
 These invoke `colcon build` on the stuff in `[output-dir]/aspn-ros` and generate installable ROS packages under `[output-dir]/ros_devel/humble` and `[output-dir]/ros_devel/jazzy`.
 To use them (whether inside or outside of a Docker container), simply `source firehose-outputs/ros_devel/humble/setup.bash`, for example (source whichever one matches your shell; sourcing `setup.sh` from `bash` will fail).

-## Building manually
+## Building with Docker

+If you want ASPN-ROS and aren't using Ubuntu on x86, you'll need to build it yourself.
+You can use the same Docker container that the CI uses.

+> [!WARNING]
+> Before you run a ROS Docker container, make sure you've already run the main
+> Docker container (see above), which generated the `[output-dir]/aspn-ros`
+> folder.
+In particular, you'll need to have built targets `aspn_ros` and
+> `aspn_ros_translations` (i.e. `python3 generate.py --targets aspn_ros
+> aspn_ros_translations` or `python3 generate.py -a`).

 To manually build one of these ROS containers, do
 ```bash